matteing/blog/content/posts/handling-the-jerks.md

 It was a dark, foggy night.
 In a cozy bed, I laid fast asleep after a long day of university lectures and late-night coding.

-Then a noise.
-A long, annoying noise shook me off my sleep.
+Suddenly, a long, annoying noise shook me off my sleep.
 Crawling to the other side of my bed, I reach my desk and clumsily grab my phone, in an attempt to _shut that shit down_.

 It was a call.
 A call from a [Makerlog](https://gemakerlog.com) member.